NkaLight/myWebsite/README.md

+## Current Branch
+Trying to implement fade in effect, on route change.

 # My personal portfolio website

 This is the repository for my personal website.
 The website showcases my portfolio template where I will post projects, perhaps blogs and some information about me.
 This website showcases my understanding of front-end web development particularly using the react library.